MEDICATION ISN’T ALWAYS THE ANSWER!

-The North Shore Disability Resource Centre (NSDRC) has launched a capital campaign to create Canada’s first mobile multi-sensory environment.
+The NSDRC has launched a capital campaign to create Canada’s first mobile multi-sensory environment.
 Instead of medicating our kids to calm or engage them, let’s stimulate their senses instead.
+Help us get NSDRC’s Mobile Snoezelen® Room on the road!

 “My son is taken by school bus to a Snoezelen® Room once a week.
 He really enjoys the room and it helps him to self-regulate as the aide can work with him in this non-distractive and calm environment.
 A mobile Snoezelen® Room that would come to the school is a great idea!”
 Martina Lange